 Lets look at what are those from the perspective of someone who programs microcontrollers.

-As long as you just need to crunch down some numbers the basic structure of the microcontroller is enough - that’s the ARM architecture.
+As long as you just need to crunch some numbers the basic structure of the microcontroller is enough - that’s the ARM architecture implementation with the arithmetic logic unit.
 Without external interface you don’t have any input or output.
 Without any input periphery even programming the controller is impossible, because how would you transfer your instructions into its memory?

 In order to learn more lets open STM32F303x6/x8 microcontroller datasheet.